Help us save nature at places like this. From £3 a month.

 With pond dipping, regular fun events and walks to help you get away from it all, RSPB Fairburn Ings is the ideal place for adults and children to find out more about wildlife.
 The three main trails take you through a variety of habitats allowing stunning views of birds such as willow tits and tree sparrows in the woodland, and lapwings, snipe and redshanks in the wet grassland.
 In winter Fairburn hosts an array of swans, ducks and geese on the main lake, so there is something to see whatever the season.
 There is a visitor centre selling hot drinks and a wide range of RSPB products from books and children's toys to birdcare products.
 The visitor centre, family trail and Lin Dike trail are accessible to wheelchairs and pushchairs

 Visitor centre open every day: March to October, 9am-5pm (Car Park shuts at 8pm) and November to February, 9am-4pm (Car Park shuts at 4pm).
 Closed Christmas Day and Boxing Day.

 There are regular events aimed at beginners, not just about birdwatching but also other wildlife like moths and bats, depending on the time of year.
 We run guided walks around the reserve with RSPB experts, and there will always be someone in the visitor centre who can help you with your wildlife queries.

-Binoculars can be hired for free with a security deposit such as your car keys or a credit card.
+Binoculars can be hired from the visitor centre, starting at £3.
 You can pick up a reserve map in the visitor centre, and our staff and volunteers will be available to help.